Nitesh09111999/New-Golden-Higher-Secondary-School/jnv/README.md

-# Jnv - Official School Website
+# JNV - Official School Website

-This is the official website for Jnv.
+This is the official website for JNV.

 ## 🌐 Live Website
 **URL:** https://Nitesh09111999.github.io/New-Golden-Higher-Secondary-School/jnv/